All Episodes

 Kasich himself doesn't like the Republican base.

-I mean, Kasich's been running around the country saying Jesus told him to love Obamacare and expand Medicaid and in Ohio.
+I mean, Kasich's been running around the country saying Jesus told him to love Obamacare and expand Medicaid in Ohio.

 Listen, I talk to Jesus all the time, and he's yet told me that I should support expanded government.

-I don't know which Jesus John Kasich is talking to.
+I don't know which Jesus John Kasich is talking to, but that's what he's actually been saying.

-That's that's his argument essentially.
+That's his argument, essentially.

 I don't actually think he's running for president, though.